darkchild2112/Umbraco-Homework/README.md

 ## User Interface

 The user interface has been written using the VueJs CLI and Visual Studio Code.
-It uses Boostrap for styling and Responsive layout.
+It uses Bootstrap for styling and Responsive layout.
 I have also used some third party plugins via npm such as moment JS for date object creation and axios for communicating with the API.

 ### Requirements